4.1. SMU-10

 Interface Command: SENSe#:FUNCtion

-Measure voltage sense mode configures the SMU-10 to measure either the local or the remote voltage.
-When local is selected, the voltage between the force hi and force low terminals is reported.
-When remote is selected, the voltage between the remote sense terminals is reported.
+Voltage measure sense configures the SMU-10 to measure either the local or the remote voltage.
+When Local is selected, the voltage between the Force HI and Force LO terminals is reported.
+When Remote is selected, the voltage between the remote Sense terminals is reported.

 Interface Command: SENSe#:VOLTage:SMODe